tomtseng/dynamic-connectivity-hdt/README.md

 The relevant header file is `dynamic_connectivity.hpp`.

-The data structure implemented in this repository is described in the paper [_Poly-Logarithmic Deterministic Fully-Dynamic Algorithms for Connectivity, Minimum Spanning Tree, 2-Edge, and Biconnectivity_](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.89.919&rep=rep1&type=pdf).
+The data structure implemented in this repository is described in section 2 of the paper [_Poly-Logarithmic Deterministic Fully-Dynamic Algorithms for Connectivity, Minimum Spanning Tree, 2-Edge, and Biconnectivity_](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.89.919&rep=rep1&type=pdf).
-Another helpful description is in the lecture [MIT 6.851 Advanced Data Structures (Spring 2012) — Lecture 20: Dynamic Graphs II](https://www.youtube.com/watch?v=L7ywsci9ujo).
+Another helpful description is in the lecture [MIT 6.851 Advanced Data Structures (Spring 2012) — Lecture 20: Dynamic Graphs II](https://youtu.be/L7ywsci9ujo?t=3140).
 The data structure achieves O(log^2 n) amortized time edge insertions and deletions and O(log n) time connectivity queries.
 (This repository does not implement the extra trick of using a B-tree to reduce the time complexity for connectivity queries from O(log n) to O(n /